READY TO REGISTER?

-Transfers are available when space allows, as when the transfer occurs before the second day of classes.
-You can log in to your YMCA account to transfer to another class or email the Y Solution Center at [email protected].
+Transfers are available when space allows, and when the transfer occurs before the second day of classes.
+Email the Y Solution Center at email@example.com for assistance.

 There is no requirement for how often your child needs to swim outside of lessons.
 Children who practice swimming between lessons are more likely to progress faster through the swim skill continuum than those who do not.
 If you are interested in learning about activities you can do with your child to reinforce skills they’ve learned in class, let your swim instructor know, and they can provide you with take home activities.

 The American Academy of Pediatrics recommends that children be exposed to swim lessons and the aquatic environment by their first birthday, and our parent/child classes are a great first step toward water safety for children.
 Our infant/toddler classes (which require parents to be in the water with their child) are for youth 6 months to 36 months old.
 Group lessons are for those 3 years and older.

 Every child is unique, and each child develops at their own pace, so there is no perfect answer to this question.
 However, if your child has expressed interest in water, if they take basic instruction well, or if you plan to be around aquatic environments with them, we recommend enrolling them in swim lessons.